 Academic challenges began at Simon Fraser University where Faye attained a Bachelor of Arts (1st class honours) in psychology.
 Then she was granted a Master of Arts and Doctor of Philosophy from the University of British Columbia in forensic psychology.
-While pursuing the latter degrees Faye worked as a researcher for Forensic Psychiatric Services and InfoWest Consultants evaluating mental health, educational, and criminal justice programs.
+While pursuing the latter degrees Faye worked as a researcher for Forensic Psychiatric Services and InfoWest Consultants.

-Other challenges transpired after graduation when Faye provided counselling, risk assessments, and crisis intervention to correctional institutions.
+Other challenges transpired after graduation when Faye provided counselling, clinical supervision, risk assessments, and crisis intervention to federal correctional institutions and community facilities.
 Later, she trained staff regionally and nationally about mental health issues.
-Professional development involved certification in Fine Art Techniques, Expressive Play Therapy, Expressive Arts Therapy, and as a Canfield Trainer.
+Professional development include the following certificates: Fine Art Techniques, Expressive Play Therapy, Expressive Arts Therapy, Music Integrated Therapy, Canfield Trainer, and Integrate Life-Coaching into your Counselling Practice.
 Additionally, Faye completed an intensive workshop in Filial Therapy (strengthening families).

 At a sovereign Coast Salish First Nation, Faye counselled, consulted, co-facilitated Expressive Arts Therapy groups, facilitated workshops, and created a therapeutic playroom.
 Faye was able to work with children and families within their community and culture.

 Explorations and adventures in nature have been a lifelong pursuit, including hiking or snowshoeing in the mountains, canoeing rivers and lakes, and exploring the temperate rainforests, ocean, or dessert-like landscapes.